 Secretary-General Of Ministry Of Foreign Affairs Meets Benin's Deputy Secretary-General Of Ministry Of Foreign Affairs

-Doha, Qatar: Secretary-General of the Ministry of Foreign Affairs HE Dr. Ahmed bin Hassan Al Hammadi met Tuesday with Deputy Secretary-General of the Ministry of Foreign Affairs of the Republic of Benin HE Akovi Fifanyide Martinien Amour Marie Ako, who is visiting the country.
+HE Secretary-General of the Ministry of Foreign Affairs Dr. Ahmed bin Hassan Al Hammadi met Tuesday with HE Deputy Secretary-General of the Ministry of Foreign Affairs of the Republic of Benin Akovi Fifanyide Martinien Amour Marie Ako, who is visiting the country.

 Legal Disclaimer: